louismartin/http-monitor/README.md

 HTTP log monitoring console program (in python)

+-Run simulation with run_simulation.bat
+-Run log monitor with run_monitor.bat
+-Run Unit tests with run_tests.bat
+(py must be recognized as an internal command)

+Parameters can be modified in parameters.cfg

 Create a simple console program that monitors HTTP traffic on your machine:

     Consume an actively written-to w3c-formatted HTTP access log